nf-core/airrflow/docs/usage/single_cell_tutorial.md

 ### Preparing samplesheet, gene reference and configuration file

-To run the airrflow pipeline on single cell TCR or BCR sequencing data from fastq files, we need to prepare samplesheet, pre-built 10x genomics V(D)J references and configuration file in advance.
+To run nf-core/airrflow on single cell TCR or BCR sequencing data from fastq files, we need to prepare samplesheet, pre-built 10x genomics V(D)J references and configuration file in advance.
 Details on the required columns for this samplesheet are available [here](https://nf-co.re/airrflow/usage#fastq-input-samplesheet-single-cell-sequencing).

 > [!WARNING]
 > The fastq file names must follow the 10X Genomics file naming convention or the cellranger process will fail.

 The prepared samplesheet for this tutorial is [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/10x_sc_raw.tsv) and a prepared configuration file is [here](https://github.com/nf-core/airrflow/blob/dev/docs/usage/single_cell_tutorial/sample_data_code/resource.config).
-Download these two files to the directory where you intend to run the airrflow pipeline.
+Download these two files to the directory where you intend to run nf-core/airrflow.

 > [!TIP]
 > Before setting memory and cpus in the configuration file, we recommend verifying the available memory and cpus on your system.
 Otherwise, exceeding the system's capacity may result in an error indicating that you requested more cpus than available or run out of memory.